-Every week we interview real castaways who are actually living on an island far from home: refugees in the UK.
-They share the music they carried with them on their journeys and tell us about their new lives in our community.
+The idea was developed on pirate radio and the concept was to interview real castaways who are actually living on an island far from home: refugees in the UK.
+They would share the music they carried with them on their journeys and tell us about their new lives in our community.
+We still record this kind of programme alongside longer documentaries and special music features.

-All participants are able to direct the kind of show they would like to make.
+We are not journalists and we do not exploit our participants to make exciting programmes.
+We work collaboratively with our guests and respect their input.
+All of us participants are able to direct the kind of show they would like to make.
 They are able to vet the questions in advance, select any music they want to share and request any changes to be made before it is broadcast.
 Everybody is able to have their expenses covered for being involved.
 They all get a copy of their show and have final editorial control.

 We target refugees and asylum seekers who are experiencing isolation, discrimination and social exclusion.
-81% of our participants report they feel less isolated in the community after taking part (2009 Evaluation Report).
+We want to provide a voice to the voiceless.